Seravo/wordpress/README.md

 Note that all plugins are installed, but not active by default.
 To activate them, run `vagrant ssh -c "wp plugin activate --all"`.

-## TODO

-* Add HHVM to Vagrant and the possibility to easily change between PHP5-FPM and HHVM

 ## Credits

 Directory layout heavily inspired by [roots/bedrock](https://github.com/roots/bedrock)